 Better Bioavailability and Fewer Side Effects

-Transdermal delivery of cannabinoids solves several issues with other methods, such as the potential for bronchial irritation from inhalables and the first-pass metabolism effect from edible
+Transdermal delivery of cannabinoids solves several issues with other methods, such as the potential for bronchial irritation from inhalables and the first-pass metabolism effect from edibles.

 Cannabinoids are naturally lipophilic, making for easy absorption into the skin when applied topically.
 But, to go deeper, these molecules need assistance.
 Effective transdermal administration of cannabinoids, which permeate into the bloodstream and into the deeper strata of the epidermis, requires either an advanced formulation or a heating component, like the RYAH Smart Patch.
 Applying gentle heat increases the bioavailability of transdermal cannabinoid treatments.